togaritogarikun/TeXfiles/README.md

 In this directory,
 template files which could be used for slides for seminar are included.
-Please NOTE that: the volume of content a slide is much larger than slides for presentations, so this is not suitable to conferences etc.
+Please NOTE that the volume of content a slide is much larger than slides for presentations, so this is not suitable to conferences etc.

 Please be carefull that the style file, mytexsty_v6.sty, is required to compile the main TeX file, slide.tex.